 While co-branded campaigns are a common marketing strategy for health tech companies and providers, creating successful co-branded campaigns can be a challenge.
 Companies and providers have to balance what they want to say with what the patient will actually care about, and that is often an issue that co-branded campaigns struggle with.

-On a recent episode of our Paradigm Shift of Healthcare podcast, our hosts discussed the topic of co-branded marketing and the elements they have seen that have made campaigns successful.
+On an episode of the Paradigm Shift of Healthcare podcast, our hosts discussed the topic of co-branded marketing and the elements they have seen that have made campaigns successful.
 Below, we’ll share some of our tips on how medtech companies and physicians can create co-branded campaigns that benefit everyone involved.

 1. Feature the doctor alongside the technology.